tapdata/tapdata-docs/docs/quick-start/install/install-tapdata-community.md

-# Tapdata Community
+# TapData Community

 import Content from '../../reuse-content/_community-features.md';

 <Content />

-Tapdata Community is an open-source real-time data platform that facilitates data synchronization and transformation.
-This guide demonstrates how to quickly install and start Tapdata Community.
+TapData Community is an open-source real-time data platform that facilitates data synchronization and transformation.
+This guide demonstrates how to quickly install and start TapData Community.

 ```mdx-code-block
 import Tabs from '@theme/Tabs';